fox3000foxy/virtualcam-extension/README.md

 - **Drag & Drop Support:** Easily load videos by dragging them into the popup.
 - **Clear All Data:** One button to erase all stored videos and settings.
 - **Improved Error Handling:** User-friendly notifications for errors and actions.
+- **Instancied:** Each domain can handle a different camera.
+E.g. The camera you use to Instagram is not the same one you use on Discord.
 - **Settings (coming soon):** Loop, autoplay, and mute toggles (UI ready).

 ---